gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-cares-I-do.markdown

   - Short Story
   - Fiction
 ---
 Appa disappeared, although, his body is there in front of me on the hospital bed.
-Through tears, I recall the hard truth that he had taught me when I was 17 years old - 'despair can disappear in an instant' in a hope that the desperation of his loss will disappear soon.
+Through tears, I recall the hard truth that despair can disappear in an instant.
+And once again, I hope the desperation of his loss will disappear soon, like what had happened when I was 17 years old.

 That day is still fresh in my memory as if it was not 30 years ago, but yesterday.